Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Analysis of Mode Collapse

 where $\beta_k\in (0,1)$ is the weight of the $k$-th sub-distribution.
 Obviously, it is possible that $p_s\neq p_{data}$ because $n-m < K-1$.
 Then if $p_{g}$ only learns the sampled distribution which achieves $p_g=p_{s}$, $C(G)$ will reach the minimum when $p_g\neq p_{data}$. \end{proof}

 Lemma~\ref{lemma1} indicates that GAN loss can reach the minimum when the generator is not well trained.
 In this case, the generator only learns a part of the real distribution, which brings risks of mode collapse.
-According to the lemma, we can find some situations that mode collapse is more likely to occur.
+We can identify several circumstances where nonuniform sampling is more likely to occur based on the lemma.

-[] \begin{thm} In the training process, nonuniform sampling is more likely to occur when the overlaps between sub-distributions are smaller. \end{thm} \begin{proof} In $p_{data}$, when there is an overlap between several sub-distributions, a data sample can be sampled from their combination.
+[] \begin{thm} In the training process, nonuniform sampling is more likely to occur when the overlaps between sub-distributions are smaller. \end{thm} \begin{proof}15 In $p_{data}$, when there is an overlap between several sub-distributions, a data sample can be sampled from their combination.
 Without loss of generality, assume that $p_{data}$ has only two sub-distributions that contain an overlap.
-Use $\bm{x}\in overlap$ to represent $\bm{x}$ is sampled from the combination of the two sub-distributions, then the probability can be marked as $P(\bm{x}\in overlap|\bm{x}\in p_{data})$.
+Use $\bm{x}\in overlap$ to represent $\bm{x}$ is sampled from the combination of the two sub-distributions, and then the probability can be marked as $P(\bm{x}\in overlap|\bm{x}\in p_{data})$.

 If nonuniform sampling occurs, each data in a real data batch should be sampled from one sub-distribution according to the definition.
 The probability that all samples are from one sub-distribution is